Quick checklist

 When should I retake the baby photo?

 Retake it when the baby is not clearly visible, the image is soft, or the frame looks too unstable to trust.
+If the applicant is even younger and the session keeps collapsing quickly, move to the newborn guide or newborn requirements page instead of forcing the same weak setup.

 Prepare your photo before you submit it